 Sometimes we make certain assumptions about building and operating an online store.
 One of the huge ones is that traffic to our site will immediately start pouring in.
 That people will stumble upon the site—and stick around—or that one magical day they will do a whole bunches of Google searches and the traffic will explode.

 Of course, from experience, we know this isn’t how it works.
-It can be dangerous to your business’s health if you make this assumption when creating your marketing plan.
+It can be dangerous to your business’s health if you make this assumption when creating your marketing plan or content strategy.

 Refrain from Spamming Everyone

 There is nothing more tempting than letting the world know about your new store, whether on Facebook, Twitter or some other social platform.
 Maybe in your excitement you send out multiple emails.
 While I am sure you mean well, if you overdo it people will think of one thing.
 SPAM.
 If this happens, people will start tuning you out fast.